-To create a projection of housing tenure, split between owner households and renter households by realii income group in 2019 and 2025 is assumed to resemble the split indicated in the 2016 Census in electoral area A. Based on this assumption, 19% of households in electoral area A are projected to be renting in 2025.
+To create a projection of housing tenure, split between owner households and renter households by realiii income group in 2019 and 2025 is assumed to resemble the split indicated in the 2016 Census in electoral area C. Based on this assumption, Table 43 summarizes the share of households renting in 2019 and 2025 by economic recovery scenario.

 Compared to 2019, real income increases in both scenarios by 2025, but increases more rapidly in the rapid recovery scenario.
-Even so, the split of electoral area A's households by tenure is not expected to change appreciably in either scenario between 2019 and 2025.
+Even so, the split of electoral area C's households by tenure is not expected to change appreciably in either scenario between 2019 and 2025, with 38% of households renting and 62% of households owning in the rapid recovery scenario, and 39% of households renting and 61% of households owning in the slow recovery scenario.